2nd Annual Lift Every Voice Advocacy Day

 What Happens When Childcare Centers Close?

 Childcare is the backbone of our communities, and one childcare provider's story sheds light on the struggles many face every day.
-In a recent article by Word in Black, BriTanya
+In a recent article by Word in Black, BriTanya Brown, the founder of Our Loving Village in Stamford, Texas, opened our eyes to the remarkable, often underappreciated work childcare providers do.

 Read More